 The Tin Cup has two zippered hand warmer pockets on the side.
 The pockets are surrounded by plenty of Down and deep enough for gloves, snacks, and a phone.
 The one pocket missing from this jacket is a chest pocket.
 This is a feature I hope they add to future jackets.

 All of the zippers on the jacket are metal and have small nylon pull tabs that are easy to use with gloved hands.
-The main body zipper is a 5VS YKK zipper which is durable and does not easily snag like smaller zippers.
+The main body zipper is a durable 5VS YKK zipper that does not easily snag like smaller zippers.
 The hand warmer pockets have smaller metal zippers.

-Another feature of the jacket that I appreciate is the drawstring at the hem.
+Another feature of the jacket that I appreciate is the drawstring at the hem of the jacket.
 The drawstring allows you to easily adjust the hem of the jacket to retain your core heat by pulling it snugly against your body.

 Katabatic Tin Cup Jacket – Performance

 This has been an impressive Down Jacket.
-The DWR finish, Quantum Pertex Shell, and 6.1 ounces of Down have kept me warm in cold, windy temperatures down into the teens.
-The exterior fabric is also more durable than my first impressions.
-It has held up to brushy off-trail hiking and resisted some pretty harsh branch snags.
+The DWR finish, Quantum Pertex Shell, and 6.1 ounces of Down kept me warm in cold, windy temperatures down into the teens in North Carolina and Tennessee.
+The exterior fabric was more durable than my first impression.
+It held up to brushy off-trail hiking and resisted tree and branch snags.

-Due to the thinner but durable shell, the jacket compresses to the size of some of my lighter Down jackets.
-I can pack it with my quilt for cold-weather hiking without taking up much additional room.
+Due to the thinner but durable shell, the jacket compresses to the size of lighter Down jackets.
+I packed it with my quilt for cold-weather hiking without taking up much additional room in my pack.

-Features like the drawstring hood and waist make this a quick, easy jacket to adjust in cold or windy weather, and the face guard on the hood is warmer than any other used in this category.
+Features like the drawstring hood and waist make this a quick, easy jacket to adjust in cold or windy weather, and the face guard on the hood is warmer than any other I’ve used.

 Katabatic Women’s Tin Cup – Fit

-The only things that have made me pause are the cuffs with the elastic on the underside and the jacket’s fit.
-I mentioned the cuffs above, and the fit is slightly snugger than I like.
+The only things that have made me pause are the cuffs with the elastic on the underside and the jacket’s snug fit.
+I mentioned the cuffs above, and the fit is slightly snugger than my EOS.

 Katabatic advises users to “size up,” but I have never found this works.
-When I size up, I may get a roomier jacket, but other features don’t usually fit well, like arms that are too long or shoulders that are too wide.
+When I size up, I get a roomier jacket, but other features don’t usually fit well, like arms too long or shoulders too wide.

 That said, the Tin Cup is snug but not too tight.
-This does not cause me a problem since it is much warmer than other comparable jackets.
-I can stay warm in the low 20s and upper teens with a single base layer or 100-weight fleece.
+This did not cause me a problem on the AT since it was so warm.
+I can stay warm in the low 20s and upper teens with a single mid-weight base layer.

-I prefer a slightly looser fit, but I like the snugger fit when I sleep in the jacket and use it as an extra layer.
-In addition, it is more comfortable than my other Down jackets because it does not bunch around me as I move in my sleep, and my head and face stay warmer.
+I prefer a slightly looser fit with more layers, but I appreciated the snugger fit when I slept in the Tin Cup.
+In addition, it was more comfortable than my other Down jackets because it did not bunch around me in my sleep, and it kept my head and face warmer than other jackets.

 Katabatic Women’s Tin Cup – Competitors